friscojosh/scrape_setlistfm/README.md

 # scrape_artist("shakira", "https://www.setlist.fm/search?query=shakira")
 ```

-When the scape cpmpletes you’ll want to inspect the data and clean it
+When the scape completes you’ll want to inspect the data and clean it
 where necessary.
 This step is beyond the scope of this document.
 However
 you can simply summarize the data as-is with the quick helper function
 `load_all_openers()` The function accepts the artist’s name, the year of